SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 ## Cleanup

-1. Remove the test workload, the nginx reverse proxy, and the local Docker registry:
+1. Remove the test workload, the Nginx reverse proxy, and the local Docker registry:

    ```shell
    make cleanup